Wire Potpourri: Wire Jewelry Making Q&A with Jewelry Expert Connie Fox

 In both instances, you will have to pickle the wire to remove oxides.
 You should be able to purchase pickle at major jewelry supply houses; ask for instructions including safety precautions.
 I know this sounds like a bit of a hassle, but, with the current cost of sterling and your preference for using dead-soft wire, it will be worth the effort.

-Q: I have been making pretty much the same style wire jewelry for the last several years, and I need to bust out of my comfort zone.
+Q: I have had pretty much the same style of wire jewelry making for the last several years, and I need to bust out of my comfort zone.
 Do you have any suggestions?

 A: I think every jewelry designer faces this dilemma periodically.
 Once you have mastered particular skills, boredom can set in.
 So, here are a few suggestions: